 Where to add inherited nil rate band or Previous PETs - Carryover Assumptions

-The Carryover assumptions section is found towards the bottom of the Dashboard screen, and can be used to add client specific tax information - which might included inherited nil rate band and main residence nil rate band from a deceased spouse, any previous PETs which have been made during the last 7 tax years preceding the start date of the plan and any previous CLTs which have been made during the last 14 tax years preceding the start date of the plan:
+The Carryover assumptions section is found towards the bottom of the Dashboard screen, and can be used to add client specific tax information - which might include inherited nil rate band and main residence nil rate band from a deceased spouse, any previous PETs which have been made during the last 7 tax years preceding the start date of the plan and any previous CLTs which have been made during the last 14 tax years preceding the start date of the plan:

 mceclip0.png